 1) Please edit the translation in the TARGET column directly.

-2) To comment on a segment, simply create a new MS-Word comment.
+2) To comment on a segment, simply create a new MS-Word comment.m

 3) It is best to edit this file in Normal or Draft view rather than page layout.